krnb/noobsecblog/source/_posts/HackTheBox/htb-falafel-writeup-w-o-metasploit.md

 ![Getting The First Character](/HackTheBox/htb-falafel-writeup-w-o-metasploit/8_sub_burp4.png)

-We were successfully able to leverage BurpSuite Intruder to extract the credentials.
-We can see that the first character of the admin users' password is "0" (Zero).
+We were successfully able to leverage BurpSuite Intruder to extract the first character of admins' hash and can see that it is "0" (Zero).

+##### Hash Extraction - Python Edition

+*Note: Link to the scripts are at the bottom*

 Although this is nice and we can perform a little more tweaking and get the entire hash, it would be a LOT faster if we whipped up a script of our own and got this done, which is what we will be doing now.